Gaztin/Orbit/README.md

 **Model**</br>
 ![](res/readme/model.gif)</br>
-Loads a teapot model from an embedded OBJ file and renders it with a simple directional light.
+Loads a teapot model from an OBJ file and renders it with a simple directional light.